Johns Hopkins University is one of the best private research institutes in the United States, but its acceptance rate is a concern for applicants.

 #1.
 Apply Early Decision

-An application in Early Decision will boost your admission chances at John Hopkins.
+An application in Early Decision will boost your admission chances at Johns Hopkins.
 The admit rate for Early Decision is 21%, and it’s less selective when compared with that of Regular Decision.

 When you apply via the Early Decision, you should be aware of the mandatory matriculation imposed by Johns Hopkins once you are admitted.
 If you are certain Johns Hopkins University is your first, then you should apply to the Early Decision.